Skip to main content

 Tegan Murdock

-A workshop with weaving, story and culture
+First Nations weaving, story and culture

-Weaving is a traditional practice of purposeful and sustainable making.
+First Nations weaving is a traditional practice of purposeful and sustainable making.
 Aboriginal people use natural materials such as long grasses, gumnuts, flowers and leaves to weave baskets for gathering food and other materials, as coolamons to carry babies or place ochres in for painting in ceremony, as well as for decorative reasons for performance, corroboree and to express their identity.

-In this workshop students:
+In this workshop students will:

-• Explore First Nations identity and cultural practices throughout time, and their relationship to nature, place and materials
+• Explore First Nations identity and cultural practices throughout time, and their relationship to nature, place and materials.

-• Learn about First Nations agricultural and sustainable practices such as weaving and other tool-making techniques
+• Learn about First Nations agricultural and sustainable practices such as weaving and other tool-making techniques.

 Join our family of teachers and educators